Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 In owner-manager businesses, the line between the business and owner becomes blurred and it is hard to assess the performance of the underlying business regardless of size.
 - Also, the accounting can be weirder here as the owner does what he wants to the business as long as its legitimate

+In younger businesses, the owner might not take a salary, and therefore the financial statements might be distorted in any direction, and the true cost of doing business might not be shown.